mchmarny/artomator/EVENTS.md

 Now you can trigger the event:

-> Easiest way is to copy existing image using `crane`.
-Make sure to substitute the below tags.
+> Easiest way is to copy existing image using [crane](https://github.com/michaelsauter/crane).
+Make sure to substitute the below image tags.

 ```shell
 crane cp \